Addressing Teen Loneliness: How to Help

 Being lonely can affect teens — and people of other ages — in many ways.
 Lonely people may feel more stressed.
 They may feel tired even when they’ve slept.
 They might stop caring about hygiene and how they look.
 They might turn to alcohol or drugs to try to feel better.
 And feeling lonely and negative about life for a long time may contribute to long-term anxiety or depression.

-Poor teen mental health is a growing problem.
-The Centers for Disease Control and Prevention leaving site icon reports that in 2019, more than 1 in 3 American high school students said they had experienced lasting feelings of sadness or despair.
-That is a 40 percent increase from 2009.
+Poor teen mental health is a problem.
+The Centers for Disease Control and Prevention leaving site icon reports that 40% of American high school students said they had experienced lasting feelings of sadness or despair in the last year.
+And 20 percent had said they had seriously considered suicide.

 • Changing schools or moving